AlexMcArrow/MetricFromFuture/README.md

 Runner's working hours are not limited.

 The collector with a frequency of `1` (one) second removes the current running time of the Runner (s).
 The highest value is more significant.
-This value is considered a `LIVE` -value.
+This value is considered a `LIVE` value.

-When the Runner finishes working, he outputs to `STDOUT` the value that determines the time that the script has measured and considers it necessary to consider `SAVE` -value.
+When the Runner finishes working, he outputs to `STDOUT` the value that determines the time that the script has measured and considers it necessary to consider `SAVE` value.

-The `SAVE` -value is considered correct as long as it is less than any `LIVE` -value of the Runners of this Metric.
+The `SAVE` value is considered correct as long as it is less than any `LIVE` value of the Runners of this Metric.

 ---